brice-v/brice-v.github.io/README.md

 The equalizer was designed using OrCAD PSpice and simulated using Allegro  Simulator.
 Everything was made sure to be working properly and then all components were assembled onto a breadboard!

 ### Simulation and Implementation of Audio Power Amplifier

+Sophmore year in my Electronic Circuit Analysis class, we were told to simulate and construct a given audio power amplifier circuit.

+The design was constructed within OrCAD PSpice and simulated using Allegro Simulator.
+We were all asked to find the crucial values that distinguish a good Audio Power Amplifier from a bad one such as it's frequency response, the distortion at different levels, and the power gain.

+Then the circuit was constructed on a breadboard and tested thoroughly to ensure that it was working and amplifying the signal.
+We learned alot about how to handle heat that day!

 ### 8-bit Data Latch Memory Module